What Is an Insurance Binder?

 For this reason, insurance policies are typically delivered to us as many as 1-4 weeks after they became effective.
 This is the time frame in which they “underwrite” the policy.

 That lapse in time between purchasing the policy and when it’s actually delivered is where the insurance binder comes into play.
+Enter your zip code below to view companies that have cheap auto insurance rates.
+Secured with SHA-256 Encryption

 Enter the Insurance Binder